Thekillergreece/FoodPackByTKG/README.md

 Food items will be rarely found in cars, caves, etc or in places that they wouldn't make much sense.
 This food pack will work excellently with Waltz's Food Pack.

+### Dependencies
+---
+AlcoholMod (Soft Dependency) - All alcoholic drinks will function as non-alcoholic without it.
+Jods' Greenery Indors (Soft Dependency) - Install FoodPackByTKG+.modcomponent if using that mod.

 ### 5.0 Version
 ---
 - NEW: Added Can of Jalapenos.